observ-vol-mgt/observ-vol-mgt/controller/docs/config.md

 ```

 All map_reduce `compute` operations are of the same structure.
-A single list as input and a single list as output.
+A single list as input (of type Signals) and a single list as output (of type Signals).
 These must be preregistered in the code base as valid map_reduce `compute` operations.
 The `map` and `reduce` operations must likewise be preregistered in the code base as such operations.